 1. History of Education.
 A general study of the growth of educational theory and practice.
-The period beginning with the Middle Ages through the Reformation will receive somewhat special emphasis.
-Lectures and collateral reading.
-Texts: Painter's History of Education and Painter's Great Pedagogical Essays.
+Text: Painter's History of Education.
+Informal lectures.
+Students are introduced to the sources by the use of Monroe's Source Book in the History of Education and Painter's Great Pedagogical Essays.
 Three times a week.
-To be given in 1913-'14.